Issue

 - Secure your router: How to help prevent the next internet takedown

-Win32/RBrute.A scans the Internet for router administration pages in order to change the entry for their primary DNS server.
-The rogue DNS server then redirects users to fake web sites that are part of the Win32/Sality operation.
+Win32/RBrute.A scans the internet for router administration pages in order to change the entry for their primary DNS server.
+The rogue DNS server then redirects users to fake websites that are part of the Win32/Sality operation.

 At the time of our investigation, the following routers have been targeted by Win32/RBrute.A: